 For the topping:

-3. Cover the bowl with lightly oiled cling film and leave the dough to rise in a warm place for 2 hours or until it has doubled in bulk.
+- Cover the bowl with lightly oiled cling film and leave the dough to rise in a warm place for about an hour or until it has doubled in bulk.

 Modifications: I shaped the loaf last thing in the evening and popped it into the fridge overnight for the last rise, so I could bake the bread for breakfst in the morning.
 This worked well and I remember doing exactly the same thing for the brioche that was last month’s challenge.
 I also left off the egg glaze as I far prefer my bread without it.
 The dough was quite sticky and needed a good handful of extra flour at the first kneading.